HisLikeness/Term-Deposit-Prediction/README.md

-# Term-Deposit-Prediction
+# Bank-Customer-Term-Deposit-Prediction
 ### Problem Statement
-This project seeks to analyse the  marketing campaign data of a bank to optimize its marketing campaigns to attract more customers to term deposit subscription.
+This project seeks to analyze the  marketing campaign data of a bank to optimize its marketing campaigns to attract more customers to term deposit subscriptions.
 ### Objective
-- Develop a Deep Learning model to predict the marketing campaign outcome of whether or not a customer of the bank wil make  term deposit.
+- Develop a Deep Learning model to predict the marketing campaign outcome, such as whether or not a bank customer will make a term deposit.
 - Evaluate the model's performance using relevant evaluation metrics
 ##### Data Features: age, job, marital, education, default, balance,	housing, loan, contact,day,	month,	duration,	campaign,	pdays,	previous,	poutcome, and deposit.